Fortive Corp at JPMorgan Industrials Conference Transcript

 Charles Stephen Tusa - JPMorgan Chase & Co, Research Division - MD

-All right.
-Up next, we have Fortive and CEO, Jim Lico.
-Jim is going to do a bit of an intro, and then we'll jump right into Q&A. Jim?
+Jim's at the podium.
+We got the guys from Fortive here, Jim Lico and Chuck McLaughlin, and I think Jim is going to give a little bit of a preamble, and then we'll jump right into the questions on (inaudible) unless it's (inaudible).

 James A. Lico - Fortive Corporation - President, CEO & Director